MIT-SPARK/Awesome-DCIST-T4/docker/README.md

 -   **Oh-My-Zsh** for themes and plugins.
 -   **Vim** and **Tmux** for terminal-based editing and session management.
 -   **Rich** for beautiful Python tracebacks.

+Please update the current README for the new script